-On May 18, officers of the Belarus Financial Investigation Department raided Zolatava’s apartment in Minsk, the capital, and seized reporting equipment and other belongings, according to news reports and the independent trade group Belarusian Association of Journalists, which was banned in 2021 but continues to track journalist detentions from inside Belarus.
+On May 18, 2021, officers of the Belarus Financial Investigation Department raided Zolatava’s apartment in Minsk, the capital, and seized reporting equipment and other belongings, according to news reports and the Belarusian Association of Journalists (BAJ), an independent trade group that was banned in 2021 but continues to track journalist detentions from inside Belarus.
 BAJ also reported that the door to the floor where Zolatava’s apartment is located was broken.
-The officers arrested her, taking her out the back door, the reports said.
+The officers arrested her and took her out the back door, the reports said.

-Authorities charged Zolatava, Tut.by reporter Elena Tolkkacheva and others at the publication with tax evasion, BAJ reported.
-If convicted, Zolatava could face up to seven years in prison, according to the country’s criminal code.
+Authorities charged Zolatava, Tut.by reporter Elena Tolkacheva, and others at the publication with tax evasion, BAJ reported.
+The charge carries a penalty of up to seven years in prison, according to Article 243, Part 2, of the country’s criminal code.

-The outlet’s website went offline later that day, along with several websites affiliated with Tut.by, according to news reports.
-The Ministry of Information said in a statement it had blocked the site for posting prohibited information and for collaborating with an unregistered human rights group.
+The Tut.by website went offline later that day, along with several websites affiliated with outlet, according to news reports.
+The Ministry of Information said in a statement it had blocked the site for posting prohibited information and collaborating with an unregistered human rights group.

-It is “clear that the authorities want to kill Tut.by by all means, as it is the most popular media resource in the country, which intensively covers the protests and violations of human rights in Belarus,” she said.
+It is “clear that the authorities want to kill Tut.by by all means, as it is the most popular media resource in the country, which intensively covers the protests and violations of human rights in Belarus,” said Khvoin.

 On May 31, a Minsk city court dismissed an appeal for the release of Zolatava, according to BAJ.

-Zolatava is being held in the Detention Center No. 1 known as Valadarskaga in Minsk, according to Viasna, a banned human rights organization that continues to operate in the country unofficially.
+Zolatava is being held in the Detention Center No. 1 in Minsk, informally known as Valadarskaga, according to Viasna, a banned human rights organization that continues to operate in the country unofficially.

-Zolatava’s husband Vasily Kishkurno told CPJ via phone that he has no information about his wife’s legal situation beyond the tax evasion charge as her lawyer has signed a nondisclosure agreement with authorities.
-He said his wife does not have health problems.
+In late 2021, Zolatava’s husband Vasily Kishkurno told CPJ by phone that he had no information about his wife’s legal situation beyond the tax evasion charge, as her lawyer has signed a nondisclosure agreement with authorities.

 Zolatava was prosecuted before.
-In March 2019, a court found her guilty of “official inaction” on allegations that she and her employees used accounts and passwords that didn’t belong to them to access a state-owned news outlet, according to Tut.by; she was ordered her to pay a fine of 7,650 Belarusian rubles (about US$3,000).
+In March 2019, a court found her guilty of “official inaction” on allegations that she and her employees had used accounts and passwords that didn’t belong to them to access a state-owned news outlet, according to Tut.by.
+She was ordered to pay a fine of 7,650 Belarusian rubles (US$3,000).